-Kathy Dagle became involved with CASA Liberty/Chambers Counties in February 2011 as a Volunteer Advocate; she joined the CASA staff in 2012 as an Advocate coordinator, before moving to the position of Sr. Advocate Coordinator.
+Kathy Dagle became involved with CASA Liberty/Chambers Counties in February 2011 as a volunteer Advocate; she joined the CASA staff in 2012 as an Advocate Coordinator, before moving to the position of Senior Advocate Coordinator.

-Kathy currently resides in Liberty, Texas with her husband of 39 Years, David.
-They are the proud parents of 3 sons and 9 grandchildren.
+Kathy currently resides in Liberty, Texas with her husband of 39 years, David.
+They are the proud parents of three sons and nine grandchildren.

-After 8 months of enjoying learning a lot about CASA as the Administrative Assistant and helping facilitate the office running efficiently, Terry was promoted to Advocate Coordinator.
-Terry was excited to be able to be more involved in helping not only the children but to work with the parents to see if she could help to reunite them with their children.
+After eight months of enjoying learning about CASA as the Administrative Assistant and helping facilitate the office running efficiently, Terry was promoted to Advocate Coordinator.
+Terry is excited to be able to be more involved in helping not only the children, but also to work with the parents to see if she could help to reunite them with their children.

 Nancy Pigford, Advocate Coordinator

-Nancy Pigford, is the mother of four children, the grandmother of eleven grandchildren (including 4 foster grandchildren) and the great grandmother of a granddaughter.
-She was a very busy, stay at home Mom, until her youngest was 12 years old.
+Nancy Pigford, is the mother of four children, the grandmother of eleven grandchildren (including four foster grandchildren) and the great-grandmother of a granddaughter.
+She was a very busy, stay at home Mom until her youngest was 12 years old.
 Nancy then owned and operated a popular country store in the Tarkington area for sixteen years.
 After selling the store she learned to quilt and became a CASA volunteer, her two passions, after her family.

-Nancy gained valuable experience as an advocate, for three years, prior to joining the CASA of Liberty/Chamber Counties staff as an Advocate Coordinator.
+Nancy gained valuable experience as a volunteer Advocate for three years prior to joining the CASA of Liberty/Chamber Counties staff as an Advocate Coordinator.

 Cori Davila, Advocate Coordinator and Fostering Futures Coordinator